verbb/events/docs/get-started/upgrading-from-v2.md

 - Adult, 100 capacity, $55 each
 - Child, 100 capacity, $25 each

 These were defined as purchasables, but with the introduction of recurring sessions, you no longer have the ability to create tickets manually.
 Instead, you define this content exactly as above, but as Ticket Types.
+As such, you can think of Ticket Types as rules and settings that are used to generate tickets.

 This is because unlike in Events 2, Tickets are now automatically generated based on the event sessions and ticket types.